ichal6/WdPAI-Lechowicz/README.md

 ## Features
 List the ready features here:
-- Application can display a hello message
+- Application can display a login and register pages
+- Routing is working
+- Available view for Mobile, Tablet and PC screens

 ## Screenshots